altunenes/sorceress/docs/explanations of illusions.md

 ![test.png](./assets/test.png)

 The Ponzo illusion is old (Ponzo, 1912).
 But Ponzo actually published his illusion with a scientific paper.
 Actually, any image with a strong sense of perspective has this.
 You could see various methods if you search a little bit (especially in railways).

+ The Ponzo illusion is an example of how the brain uses information about depth and perspective to perceive the world around us, and it shows how the brain can be fooled by optical illusions.

 ## 11- tAki2001